This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Are we people who get excited for fall?? ...I think we are.
 Speaking for myself, fall is my favorite season, and this granola gives all those fall vibes: cozy, warming, maple-y, cinnamon-y, and makes your house smell AMAZING.
 (Still get those fall candles, though, obviously).

 If you're a granola fan, you'll love this maple pecan granola.
 It's simple as far as add-ins go, but maple and pecan is a classic flavor combo that you can always add more to (suggestions below).
 Most importantly of all?
-The maple syrup and cinnamon are going to sink into the pecan ridges and get nice and caramelized in the oven.
-What?!
-Yes, please.
+The maple syrup and cinnamon are going to sink into the pecan ridges and get nice and caramelized in the oven--yes, please.
 Let's go make this and just be in our cozy fall breakfast havens.

 Jump to: